-The 2018 Apple iPhones have been officially unveiled, and there’s plenty for both die-hard tech fans and everyday consumers to get excited about.
+The 2018 Apple iPhones have been on the market for a while now and there’s plenty for both die-hard tech fans and everyday consumers to get excited about.

 There are three new iPhones on offer: the mid-range iPhone XS (pronounced ‘Ten S’), the larger iPhone XS Max, and a lower-priced iPhone XR.
 All three devices will feature iOS 12, and offer faster software, better-than-ever cameras, and world-class design.